leji-a/PS2-Redump-downloader/README.md

 ## Configuration

 The application uses a `config.ini` file for configuration.
-You can modify these settings:

 ### Config File Location